Vitamin Water & Keto: Unmasking the Flavor Myth

 • Vitamin Water Focus Kiwi Strawberry contains 26 grams of net carbs

 Clearly, these drinks will have the ability to throw someone off a keto diet when considering that they can account for over half the daily carbohydrate count.
-Fortunately, other types of Vitamin Water are more keto, and other alternative drinks to reduce belly fat in 4 days can be found on the market.
+Fortunately, other types of Vitamin Water are more keto, and other alternative beverages to lose belly fat in 4 days can be found on the market.

 Vitamin Water has a brand known as Vitamin Water Zero, which can actually be considered keto due to the low carb amount that it contains in comparison to the regular version.
 Vitamin water zero comes in several flavors and some flavors have dietary fiber, particularly their new product, gutsy watermelon peach.